GleasonK/Polymer-Todo/README.md

 ### 1. Clone this Repository

 This repo has all the used elements downloaded so you do not have to run a bower install.
-However, all dependencies are saved in the bower.json file though, so if you want to update them it is simple using bower.
+However, all dependencies are saved in the bower.json file, so if you want to update them it is simple using `bower update`.

 ### 2. Serve the Files on Localhost